outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 64 bytes from db (172.17.0.3): icmp_seq=3 ttl=64 time=0.136 ms
 ```

-Attention please; `--link` is only one-way link.
+Attention please; `--link` is one-way link only.
 Info is transferred from source containers to receipt containers but source containers know nothing about receipt containers.
 To achieve bi-directional communication, please use [network](#networking-drivers).

 # exec and shell #